Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 The honest answer: offshore VA services are the right tool for a specific use case - and if that's your situation, don't use DonnaPro.
 It's a waste of your money.

-Use an offshore VA service for high-volume, repeatable tasks that don't require accumulated context: data processing, transcription, basic research, social media scheduling, one-off projects with a clear deliverable.
-If the work is async-compatible, doesn't require real-time availability, and management overhead is something you can absorb - offshore is a reasonable choice.
+Use a Tier 1 offshore service for high-volume, repeatable tasks that don't require accumulated context: data processing, transcription, basic research, social media scheduling, one-off projects with a clear deliverable.
+If the work is async-compatible, doesn't require real-time availability, and management overhead is acceptable - a Tier 1 service is a reasonable choice.

 The mistake isn't using offshore VA services.
-It's using them for work that requires embedded context, real-time availability, and the kind of relationship continuity that the model simply isn't built to support.
+It's using them for work that requires embedded context, proactive ownership, and the continuity that the model simply isn't built to sustain.

 Scroll left-right to see full table.